 #9 Take a Spin on the Niagara Skywheel

 The Niagara Skywheel is more than a ferris wheel you might find at a carnival.
 It is one of the largest observation wheels in Canada and has some of the best views of the American and Canadian Falls.
 You will also be able to see other landmarks like the Rainbow Bridge.

 Each gondola is fully enclosed so you don’t have to worry about the weather.
 It is air-conditioned in the summer and heated in the winter.
 The glass is non-reflective so you will be able to get some fantastic photos to help you remember the experience.

 To make it more romantic, plan to do the Skywheel after sunset.
 The glittering lights in the area add to the atmosphere.
-There is the option to purchase tickets for just the Skywheel or if you want to check out other attractions at Clifton Hills, there is the Clifton Hills Fun Pass.
+There is the option to purchase tickets for just the Skywheel or if you want to check out other attractions at Clifton Hills, there are packages you can buy there.
 The ride only lasts 10-12 minutes so you will have time to also enjoy some of the other attractions at Clifton Hills if you like.

 #10 Experience the Whirlpool Rapids

 The Whirlpool Rapids is one of the most intense parts of a river you will ever see.
 It’s something special to experience with your other half.
 Depending on your level of adventure there are a few ways to see them.

 The brave ones will want to take a boat ride.
 This is a thrill ride where you will want to hold onto each other tight.
 There are two options – dry and wet.
 The wet option does not have a cover so you will get wet.
 Don’t worry if you want to stay dry, the covered boat still offers just as much excitement.

 Get more information about the Whirlpool Jet boat rides here.